-Iroquois Valley Farmland REIT, PBC ("IQVF REIT"), together with its affiliates, is one of the first private enterprises in North America that offers investors direct exposure to a diversified portfolio of certified organic farmland.
+Iroquois Valley Farmland REIT, PBC ("IQVF REIT"), together with its affiliates, is one of the first private enterprises in North America to offer investors direct exposure to a diversified portfolio of certified organic farmland.
 IQVF REIT and its operating company, Iroquois Valley Farms LLC (the "Company") raise funds through a combination of equity and debt securities and use the capital to:

-- a) provide long-term land access to farmers through leases and mortgages, and - b) support the financial health of their businesses through operating credit lines.
+- a) Provide long-term land access to farmers through leases and mortgages, and - b) Support the financial health of their businesses through operating lines of credit.

-Due to the common control elements between IQVF REIT, the Company, and Iroquois Valley Farmland TRS, Inc. ("Iroquois Valley TRS"), references to "Iroquois Valley," "we," or "us" refer to the Iroquois Valley corporate family as a whole.
-For the avoidance of doubt however, the Notes are being offered by Iroquois Valley Farms LLC (i.e., the Company) pursuant to the terms of this Memorandum.
+Due to common control elements between IQVF REIT, the Company, and Iroquois Valley Farmland TRS, Inc. ("Iroquois Valley TRS"), references to "Iroquois Valley," "we," or "us" refer to the Iroquois Valley corporate family as a whole.
+For the avoidance of doubt, however, the Notes are being offered by Iroquois Valley Farms LLC (i.e., the Company) pursuant to the terms of this Memorandum.
 Concurrently with this Note offering, IQVF REIT is conducting an offering of common stock pursuant to Securities and Exchange Commission ("SEC") Regulation A+.

-Iroquois Valley began in 2007 with small group of investors purchasing a single piece of farmland in Iroquois County, Illinois - about two hours south of Chicago.
-Today, Iroquois Valley has over 28,000 acres of certified and transitioning organic farmland in 16 states with a wide variety of farmers, crops and businesses.
-In that time, we have raised more than \$75 million of capital in a series of equity and debt offerings, and have broadened our investor base to include individuals, families, foundations, family offices, non-profits and donor-advised funds.
+Iroquois Valley began in 2007 with a small group of investors purchasing a single piece of farmland in Iroquois County, Illinois, about two hours south of Chicago.
+Today, Iroquois Valley has over 30,000 acres of certified and transitioning organic farmland in 19 states with a wide variety of farmers, crops, and businesses.
+In that time, we have raised more than \$100 million in capital in a series of equity and debt offerings, and have broadened our investor base to include individuals, families, foundations, family offices, nonprofits, and donor-advised funds.

-This Offering of Notes will provide capital we need to help expand the amount of organic farmland in the United States, support independent organic farmers as they establish and expand their businesses, and seek to create a wide range of social, environmental, and financial impacts.
-The interest paid on the Soil Restoration Notes includes a 2.0% annual return to the investor.
+This Offering of Notes is intended to provide capital to increase acreage in organic stewardship; reduce the cost of organic farmland ownership by Black, Indigenous, and People of Color (BIPOC) farmers in the United States; support independent organic farmers as they establish and expand their businesses; and create a wide range of social, environmental, and financial impacts.
+The interest paid on the Rooted in Regeneration Notes includes a 0.5 - 3.0% annual return to the investor (see "Note Options" for details).

 When we deploy capital, we seek specifically to provide financial support for organic farmers who are transitioning land to organic and improving soil health.
-Taking a minimum of three years, the organic transition period can be the most financially challenging for farmers as they are implementing holistic management practices but still selling their food at conventional prices.
+Taking a minimum of three years, the organic transition period can be among the most financially challenging experiences for farmers, as they are implementing organic practices but are still selling their products at conventional prices.